 This, in turn, would mean a cost per sale of $957 (404 clicks x $2.37).

 At first glance, it looks like Facebook Ads is the winner, and Google Ads is the loser.

-But before you jump to premature conclusions, take into consideration that I used an estimated lead to sales conversion rate of 10% throughout all the platforms.
+But before you jump to premature conclusions, consider that I used an estimated lead-to-sales conversion rate of 10% throughout all the platforms.

 This number depends highly on your sales and follow-up skills and also on the quality of leads.

-So, all in all after doing this analysis and estimation, I tend to conclude that LinkedIn is good for realtors in terms of generating leads or new business.
+So, all in all, after this analysis and estimation, I tend to conclude that LinkedIn is good for realtors in generating leads or new business.